 Ketamine is a medication that helps alleviate acute and chronic pain—both physically and mentally.
-Best of all Ketamine works quickly and effectively, so you don’t have to wait weeks or even months like you would with other solutions.
-You can get back to loving your life right away.
+Best of all, ketamine works quickly and effectively, so you don’t have to wait weeks or even months to find relief from symptoms as is the case with most antidepressants.

 Ketamine has a long history as a pain reliever.

 Developed in 1962, ketamine was initially used as an anesthetic on battlefields, in operating rooms, and in pediatric medicine for minor procedures.
 Beginning in the 1970s, ketamine gained the unfortunate reputation as a club drug as it became a popular substance of abuse among partygoers and later rave culture.

 Ketamine’s notoriety took a positive turn in1990s when the Yale School of Medicine began researching ketamine therapy as a potential treatment for depression.
 They found that ketamine can provide significant relief of depression symptoms when administered in a clinical setting and at the right dosage.

 Further studies have shown similar results, with significant positive outcomes for ketamine among patients with severe treatment-resistant depression and suicidal ideation.

 “The rapid therapeutic response of ketamine in treatment-resistant patients is the biggest breakthrough in depression research in a half century,” said Ronald Duman, the Elizabeth Mears and House Jameson Professor of Psychiatry and Professor of Neurobiology, Yale School of Medicine.

 There are many ways that ketamine can help alleviate depression.

 As research from the Yale School of Medicine has found, ketamine triggers glutamate production, prompting the brain to form new neural connections.
 This could allow the brain to be more adaptable and to create new pathways, which would in turn provide an opportunity to create more positive thoughts and behaviors.